 Sleeve gastroplasty reduces gastric volume by 75%-80%.
 Weight regain seems to be common in LSG after 3 years[55].
 If the patient is prone to a continuous WR, sleeve dilation may be a contributing factor that could benefit from additional WL procedures, such as gastric sleeve volume reduction with endoluminal plication[56].
 Advances in endoluminal endoscopy and other minimally invasive bariatric procedures have inspired innovative techniques and produced reliable suture tools for gastric volume reduction[57].

 One of the first attempts in terms of endoscopic sleeve plication for revision of sleeve gastrectomy reported an M-shaped pattern to ensure adequate plication of the folds and prevention of a secondary internal lumen[58].
-Approximately 8 sutures were placed in an interrupted sequential stitch, creating the central length of the sleeve.
-A second layer of 2 sutures was added to further reduce the gastric body.
-This was confirmed by an upper GI series 1 d later.
-The patient lost 20 pounds.
+Approximately eight sutures were placed in an interrupted sequential stitch, creating the central length of the sleeve.
+A second layer of two sutures was added to further reduce the gastric body.
+This was confirmed by an upper gastrointestinal series 1 d later.
+The patient lost 20 lbs.

 A detailed description of 54Fr IOP plication platform was reported in a case report by Jirapinyo et al[59].
 The procedure was described as a sleeve-in-sleeve procedure, focusing on the placement of the plications in the gastric body using a belt-and-suspenders pattern.
 First, the distal belt plications were placed perpendicular to the greater curvature in the distal body.
-Then, 2 rows of suspender plications were placed parallel to the greater curvature in the midbody.
+Then, two rows of suspender plications were placed parallel to the greater curvature in the midbody.
 These suspender plications served to shorten the length of the sleeve.
 Finally, proximal belt plications were placed perpendicular to the greater curvature in the proximal body.
 No direct plications were placed in the fundus.
 The patient did well postoperatively and achieved an overall WL of 8% and an EWL of 21%.